Equivariant correspondences and the Borel-Bott-Weil theorem: Preliminaries

-In this section we make some simplifications in the definitions of normal map, correspondence, \emph{etc} applicable in the situation we will be interested in.
-The main points are the canonicity (up to equivalence) of oriented normal maps with a given smooth trace (with certain conditions attached), and a composition rule involving an appropriate fibre product construction, which applies in the presence of transversality.
-Many results are stated without proof; the reader should refer to \cite{Emerson-Meyer:Geometric_KK} for details.

-\begin{definition} We say a smooth $K$-manifold is \emph{normal} if it admits a smooth $K$-equivariant normal map to a point. \end{definition}

-In particular, any compact smooth $K$-manifold is normal, thanks to an equivariant embedding theorem of Mostow (see \cite{Emerson-Meyer:Geometric_KK}).

-Let $K$ be a compact group.
 By a {\em complex $K$-manifold} we shall mean a smooth complex manifold $X$ equipped with a holomorphic action of $K$.
-The tangent bundle \(\Tvert X\) has a canonical \(K\)-equivariant complex structure and a corresponding \(\K\)-orientation.
+The tangent bundle \(\Tvert X\) has a canonical \(K\)-equivariant complex structure and a corresponding \(K\)-equivariant \(\K\)-orientation.
+This supplies an equivariant \(\K\)-orientation on the map from \(X\) to a point.
+The corresponding wrong-way class is called the \emph{(topological) fundamental class of \(X\)}, and denoted by $[X]$.
+Its image in \(\KK^K_0(C_0(X), \C)\) is the class of the \(\K\)-equivariant Dolbeault operator on \(X\).

-Suppose the complex $K$-manifold $X$ is in addition normal.
-The normal map $\Phi=(N,E,\hat{\phi})$ to a point is the specification of a smooth (in the real sense) equivariant embedding of $X$ into a real linear representation $E$ of \(K\), with \(K\)-equivariant normal bundle $N$.
-A $K$-orientation on this normal map consists of $\K$-orientations on $N$ and $E$.
-Since $N\oplus X\cong X\times E$, this yields a $\K$-orientation on $\Tangent X$.
-If this agrees with the $\K$-orientation originating from the complex structure on $X$, we say that \(\Phi\) is \emph{oriented by the complex structure on \(X\)}.

-\begin{lemma} \textup{(\emph{cf.} \cite{Emerson-Meyer:Geometric_KK}.)} Let \(X\) be a normal complex $K$-manifold.
-Up to smooth \(\K\)-oriented equivalence, there is a unique equivariant smooth normal map from \(X\) to a point which is \(\K\)-oriented by the complex structure on \(X\). \end{lemma}